mcw-rcc/mcw-rcc.github.io/docs/faq.md

     This error is most probably related to the browser cache.
 First, make sure that you are using one of the explorers specified in the previous question (preferably Google Chrome).
 Then, open an incognito window and go to [OnDemand](https:/ondemand.rcc.mcw.edu){:target="_blank"}.
 If it works, that will confirm that it was a problem with the cache.
 To solve the problem, [empty the cache](https://support.google.com/accounts/answer/32050?hl=en&co=GENIE.Platform%3DDesktop){:target="_blank"} in chrome and now you should be able to navigate normally to OnDemand.
 If the problem persists, please contact us.

 ??? question "How do I use RStudio on the cluster?"
-    Open OnDemand has a built-in RStudio app.
+    Open OnDemand has a built-in [RStudio app](https://ondemand.rcc.mcw.edu/pun/sys/dashboard/batch_connect/sys/bc_hpc_rstudio_server/session_contexts/new){:target="_blank"}.
 You can use this to get a RStudio session on a compute node that you can access via your web browser.
-See the [RStudio on Open OnDemand guide](user-guide/access/ondemand.md#rstudio) for details.

 ??? question "How do I get a Jupyter Notebook on the cluster?"
-    Open OnDemand has a built-in Jupyter Notebook app.
+    Open OnDemand has a built-in [Jupyter Notebook app](https://ondemand.rcc.mcw.edu/pun/sys/dashboard/batch_connect/sys/bc_hpc_jupyter/session_contexts/new){:target="_blank"}.
 You can use this to get a Jupyter Notebook on a compute node that you can access via your web browser.
-See the [Jupyter on Open OnDemand guide](user-guide/access/ondemand.md#jupyter-notebooks) for details.

 ??? question "Can I get a virtual desktop on the cluster?"
-    Yes, [Open OnDemand](https://ondemand.rcc.mcw.edu){:target="_blank"} does have a virtual desktop app built-in.
+    Yes, Open OnDemand does have a [virtual desktop app](https://ondemand.rcc.mcw.edu/pun/sys/dashboard/batch_connect/sys/bc_hpc_remote_desktop/session_contexts/new){:target="_blank"} built-in.
 However, since the cluster compute nodes are not designed or built for desktop use, functionality may be limited.

 ## About RCC